 - Control over bibliometric impact measures

-So long as these power differentials remain in place, the metaphorical “academic publishing stage” will remain tilted.
+So long as these power differentials remain in place, the proverbial “academic publishing stage” will remain tilted.
 But, academic-led publishing has the power to change all of that.
-While publishers were deemed necessary in the age of print and the advent of online publishing, when the tools and specialized knowledge to publish weren’t easily accessible to academics and scholarly institutions, in our 21st-century research environment anyone can publish an online journal with the right software.
+While working with publisher partners was often necessary for scholarly organizations to publish journals in the age of print, when the tools and specialized knowledge to do so weren’t easily accessible, in our 21st-century research environment, anyone can publish online journals with the right software.
 You can go ahead and slash “specialization” off the list above.

-Moving onto the next two items: As tools put the power to publish into everyone’s hands, centralized journal control will dissipate as well.
+Moving to the other two points — as tools put the power to publish into everyone’s hands, centralized journal control will dissipate as well.
 What’s left? - “control over bibliometric impact measures.”
-As Eisen notes, “academia is an industry of prestige, and the currency in which prestige is traded is journal titles,” which are mainly rated by Impact Factor.
+As Eisen notes, “academia is an industry of prestige, and the currency in which prestige is traded is journal titles,” which are mainly assessed based on their Impact Factor.
 However, online publishing is also shifting scholars away from the idea of “journal brands“ and journal-based bibliometrics.
-As scholars transition from looking for journal titles to looking for relevant research at the article level via online searches, article level metrics are becoming leading research impact indicators.
+As scholars transition from looking for journal titles to looking for relevant research at the article level via online searches, article-level metrics are becoming leading research impact indicators.
 And online tools are making it possible for journals of all sizes to track these stats.
 Item number 3 is no longer a stronghold.

-The academic-led journal publishing future isn’t some far off utopia - it’s an open frontier waiting to be explored.
+The academic-led journal publishing future isn’t some far-off utopia — it’s an open frontier to explore.
 And, as explained by Björn Brembs, Professor of Neurogenetics at the University of Regensburg and OA advocate, it’s the only way forward.

 As explained by digital scholarship consultant Sarah Lippincott in her article, “Library as Publisher: New Models of Scholarly Communication for a New Era,” academic-led publishing can also address other mounting concerns shared by libraries.
 “In addition to escalating prices, librarians cite a number of other frustrations with the scholarly publishing marketplace.
 Commercial scholarly publishers typically protect their content with restrictive licenses and author agreements in conjunction with digital rights management (DRM) protections that aim to prevent unauthorized distribution or piracy.
 Authors retain limited rights to their work and limited control over how to distribute it.
 Scholars frequently experience long delays between submission and publication, potentially slowing the pace of innovation.”

-There are countless examples of OA journals being produced by non-profit publishers and groups of scholars at a fraction of the cost of corporate publishers and without imposing copyright constraints on scholars.
-Examples of alternatives to corporate-run journals include Collabra Psychology, a University of California Press OA journal that operates with a below-market APC of $875, and Discrete Analysis, an arXiv overlay mathematics journal that operates with a small grant from the University of Cambridge and without author or reader fees.
-These journals are following the service-based publishing model described by Brembs and, as such, they remain in academic control.
+There are countless examples of OA journals being published by non-profit organizations and groups of scholars at a fraction of the cost of corporate publishers and without imposing copyright constraints on authors.
+Examples of alternatives to corporate-run journals include Collabra Psychology, a University of California Press OA journal that operates with a below-market APC, and Discrete Analysis, an arXiv overlay mathematics journal that operates with a small grant from the University of Cambridge without author or reader fees.
+These journals are following the service-based publishing model described by Brembs, and, as such, they remain in academic control.